fxfan/dfa.js/README.md

 # dfa.js

-The javascript class library that models DFA(Deterministic Finite Automaton)
+A javascript class library that models DFA(Deterministic Finite Automaton)

 ## How to use
 Please see the examples as a reference.